UNCSRP/Predicting-Arsenic-and-Manganese-Contamination-in-Private-Well-Water-with-Machine-Learning-An-Integ/2. Contamination Mapping/README.md

+# Tests Mapping (Figure 1)
+- Choropleth of the number of private wells sampled per census tract in Union County, NC

-# 2. iAs/Mn Contamination Mapping (Figure 1)
+# As/Mn Contamination Mapping (Figure 2)
-- Visualizing iAs/Mn contamination by census tract in Union County, NC
+- Visualizing As/Mn concentrations by census tract in Union County, NC